LikeCarter/blacklithium/content/posts/2020-01-07-5-things-i-wish-i-knew-when-learning-swiftui.md

 \\  ContentView.swift

 class Object: ObservableObject {
-    @Published var name: String
+    @Published var toggle: Bool
 }

 struct ContentView: View {
-    private var object = Object(name: "Example")
+    private var object = Object(toggle: false)
     var body: some View {
-        Text("\(object.name)")
+        Text("\(object.toggle)")
+        Button({
+          self.object.toggle = !self.object.toggle
+        }) {
+          Text("Toggle")
       }
     }
+}
 ```

 However, when many views access an `ObservableObject`, **performance can quickly degrade**.
 It is important to mark only necessary variables with `@Published`.
 In more extreme cases, it is possible to implement a custom Publisher / Subscriber system to filter for when a view should update.
+This will improve performance.

 4. Properly dismiss a keyboard with a tap gesture.